choyang/MarkDownDissertation/dissertation.md

 author: Yay-hyung cho
-institution: The University of Michigan
+institution: The University of Michigan at Ann Arbor
 title: Face or context
 runninghead: WRITE face or context
 abstract: what ? y?ayhyung cho? face or context???